• Skip to primary navigation

 Previously: The Apex.

-The Stranger Ritual appears to be quite a recent invention; the first incarnation of it was uploaded to the Creepypasta Wiki on October 29, 2014 by someone going by the name Sylar1610 (a Heroes fan, I presume).
+The Stranger Ritual appears to date back to 2014; the first incarnation of this game was uploaded to the Creepypasta Wiki on October 29 that year by someone going by the name Sylar1610 (a Heroes fan, I presume).
 Similarly to many games — the Hosting Game, the Knockertell, the Midnight Game, and so on — the summoning portion involves the use of a door — although exactly who or what you might be summoning remains to be seen.
 The Stranger Ritual is sort of a “deal with the devil” game, although which devil you might be dealing with isn’t exactly clear.

 A door in the dark